COVID-19 Reopening Matrix

 • Any foreign national in Vietnam may, at any time, be subject to quarantine at a designated health facility or home quarantine for up to 14 days (or more) if they have been in direct contact with, in the same place at some point, or simply in contact with a third person who has been in direct contact with a person affected with COVID-19.

-• Resumption of international flights on a limited basis, to a few countries within the region which the government of Vietnam deems to have controlled the COVID-19 pandemic.
+• Resumption of international flights on a limited basis, to a few countries within the region that the government of Vietnam deems to have controlled the Covid-19 pandemic.
 Only extremely limited regular commercial flights have been operating.

-• Until further notice, the HCMC Immigration Department has suspended the issuance of special entry visas for foreign nationals departing from Cambodia, Laos, India, and Thailand.
-This policy is likely to be implemented nationwide.
+• Based on practice observations, Ho Chi Minh City and Hanoi Immigration Department has resumed issuing special entry visas for foreign nationals departing from Cambodia, Laos, India, and Thailand.

 • Delays should be expected for any entry demand report and/or special entry visa applications.
 The authorities may also request entry/travel dates to be delayed to a later time.